EdwardLinS/cse15l-lab-reports/lab2.md

 - **Changes**
     - _url_ changes to whatever the user types
-    - _Message_ changes to match String in query
+    - _message_ changes to match String in query
-    - _Output_ changes to add message and a new line
+    - _output_ changes to add message and a new line